DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/getcurrentwindow.md

 # t.getCurrentWindow method

-Retrieves the `window` object that contains information about the currently open window.
+Creates an object that contains information about the currently open window.

 ```JavaScript
 t.getCurrentWindow();